vendia/examples/workshops/food-and-beverage/optimized-distribution/README-Milestone1.md

 ### Update Your registration.json File
 First, rename the `registration.json.sample` to `registration.json`.

-You'll want to update the `name` for your Uni to be unique, but preserving the `test-` prefix.
-By default, all Unis share a common namespace (`vendia.net`) so try your best to avoid naming collisions - here is your chance to get creative!
+You'll want to update the `name` for your Uni to be unique, but [preserving the `test-` prefix](https://www.vendia.net/docs/share/limits#uni-and-node-names).
+By default, all Unis share a common namespace (`unis.vendia.net`) so try your best to avoid naming collisions - here is your chance to get creative!

 You'll also want to update the `userId` of the `SupplierNode` to reflect your personal Vendia Share `userId` (i.e. the email address you used to register) before creating the Uni.